Flood Insurance NC: Protecting Coastal Homes with Confidence

 Premiums vary depending on your property’s flood risk.

-The average cost of NFIP flood insurance is around $700, but the amount you pay depends on your home’s location and build, among other factors such as how much coverage you are looking for.
+The average cost of NFIP flood insurance in NC is around $874, but the amount you pay depends on your home’s location and build, among other factors such as how much coverage you are looking for.
 In some cases, your mortgage company may require flood coverage if your home is in a flood zone and secured by a federally-backed mortgage.

-According to FEMA, the critical factors that influence your rates are:
+According to FEMA, the critical risk factors that influence your rates are:

 • How much building structure and contents coverage you have